donzoru/DataStructure/README.md

 # DataStructure
-Some interesting data structure codes implemented by me
+Some interesting data structure codes implemented by myself